nerk987/FishSim/README.md

 >The 'Add a Target' button will add a 'Target Proxy' object set to the bounding box size of the armature, and with wire frame display enabled.
 The idea then is to animate the motion of the Target Proxy, and then the fish armature can be automatically simulated to follow the target.

 >A 'custom property' is added to the root bone of the fish armature so that the fish knows which target to follow.
 The Target Proxy also gets a custom property to identify it, and this tag includes the first three letters of the rig - we'll mention this later as it helps when you have different types of fish.

+3. Simulate

+>The action of the Simulate button depends on the options selected in the 'Multi Sim Options' panel.
+By default, none of the options are selected, and the Simulate function will animate various bones within the rig and add a keyframe for each frame in the animation range.
+The animation trys to make the rig swim in a realistic way to keep pace with the target animation, according to a number of parameters which can be adjusted in the operator re-do panel.

+4. Multi Sim Options

+>
+>4.1.
+Distribute Multiple Copies of the Rig

+>